-- Since it does not incorporate any standardized style or format, it can vary from one company to another. - Error possibility is higher while transforming into a code. - It may require a tool for extracting out the Pseudocode and facilitate drawing flowcharts.
+- Since it does not incorporate any standardized style or format, it can vary from one user or programmer to another. - Error possibility is higher while transforming into a code.

-• It does not depict the design.
+- It may require a tool for extracting out the Pseudocode and facilitate the drawing flowcharts. - It does not depict the design.